 Bottom line: Is Privacy Bee good?

-Privacy Bee is a useful data removal tool for someone who wants to erase personal information quickly from sites across the Internet.
+Privacy Bee is a useful data removal tool for someone who wants to erase personal information from as many sites as possible.
 However, without a free membership or trial, it’s hard to invest $197.00/yr into a service that we can't confirm is effective.
-You might find a monthly subscription to Hello Privacy ($8.33/mo) easier to swallow.
+You might find a monthly subscription to Incogni ($14.98/mo) easier to swallow.

 Privacy Bee is easy to navigate, and it provides interesting data about your overall privacy.
 However, even if you pay for the service, you still have to check to see if your information is removed.
 You may not know if it was removed until there is a data breach and your information is jeopardized.